idnow/de.idnow.ios/README.md

     - [Error codes](#error-codes)

 ## Requirements

-- Xcode 13.0 or later
+- Xcode 13.0 or above for Cocoapods
-- Deployment Target: iOS 9.0 or later
+- Xcode 14.3 or above for Swift Package Manager (SPM)
 - Supported Devices: iPhone (4s + later), iPod Touch (5 + later), iPad (2 + later)
-- Cocoapods installed (v.1.11.2 or later)
+- Cocoapods installed v1.11.2 or above (Note: Xcdoe 15 requires Cocoapods v1.13.0 or above)
-- Device with Wifi / 3G / LTE
+- Device with WiFi/3G/LTE

 ## Supported Versions
 - Your current SDK will stop receiving further support by May 21 (VideoIdent SDKs of version 4.2.0 and lower; 4.2.1 and higher continue to be supported)